tarrlab/image-similarity-toolbox-master/readme.txt

 Written at Tarrlab by Darren Seibert and Daniel Leeds.

-If you use the toolbox in published research, please consider citing our paper in which we first developed it:
+The toolbox is free for private and public use, on the condition that published research using the toolbox cites the GitHub repository and cites the paper for which we developed it:

 Daniel D. Leeds, Darren A. Seibert, John A. Pyles, Michael J. Tarr; Comparing visual representations across human fMRI and computational vision.
 Journal of Vision 2013;13(13):25. doi: https://doi.org/10.1167/13.13.25.